MLTI-NM offers three courses.

 Graduate Credit (4 units) for Professional Development is available from Adams State University, (Alamosa, Colorado) for an additional fee of $55 per unit.
 Resident status not required.

-Intermediate Level Course – The Teaching Level
+Year 1 Course – The Teaching Level

 Fall and Spring Semesters